Trade Stock Indices

 The Elliott Wave Stock Indices Trading Theory

-This is a form of technical analysis that Indices traders and other investors use to forecast trends in the stock indices trading markets by identifying extremes in investor trading psychology, highs and lows in indices prices, and other collective activities.
-This stock indices trading theory model shows that collective human psychology develops in natural trading patterns over time, through buying and selling decisions reflected in market indices prices.
+This is a form of technical analysis that traders and other investors use to forecast trends in the trading markets by identifying extremes in investor trading psychology, highs and lows in prices, and other collective activities.
+This stock indices trading theory model shows that collective human psychology develops in natural trading patterns over time, through buying and selling decisions reflected in market prices.

 The theory further holds that each five-pattern up move will be followed by a down move also consisting of a three-pattern down moves - this time, three down ones are not numbered but use the letters A, B and C. So as to differentiate them from the 5 ones for the up move.